ngageoint/opensphere-build-docs/README.md

 ## About

-JSDoc API documentation utilties for Google Closure projects.
+JSDoc API documentation utilities for Google Closure projects.

 A source file list for [js-dossier](https://github.com/jleyba/js-dossier) can be automatically generated from the `gcc-manifest` output by the Closure compiler.